 Aircraft--even the rich own antiques only, and have nothing but their private patches of field to land them on, visiting each other's mountain estates that way.
 They lost the industry to make planes ages ago, and the Charadoc's isolation makes import from more provident nations difficult.
 Oh there’s smugglers from Stovaki, sure, but they don’t haul heavy machine parts over the mountain passes.

 Or so I hope.
 What could they make, what might they fashion even now, with funding from Peshawr industries?

-Gradually the sound dies away and we all emerge, pulling out the stray thorn here and there from clothes or hair.
+Gradually the sound dies away and we all emerge, pulling out the stray thorn here and there from clothes or hair, rubbing our scratches.
 I scan the sky, but find no blemish in the clouds overhead.
 Still, I'll feel better when we get safely under the forest canopy again.
 Thank the Blessed Virgin and all good ghosts that Soskia has not reinvented the helicopter!

 * * *

 The day has almost passed before we approach a walled compound of brown stone buildings, simple and clean in line, clustered around a campanile surmounted by a cross.
 I knew I’d heard bells!